CVE-2026-14630: Use of Weak Hash in ForceInjection AI-fundermentals

 Technical Summary

-This vulnerability affects the get_conversation_history function in the file 08_agentic_system/memory/langchain/code/smart_customer_service.py of ForceInjection AI-fundermentals 2.0 and 3.0.
-It results from the use of a weak hash algorithm, which could potentially be exploited remotely but requires high attack complexity.
-The vendor has mitigated the issue by requiring session ownership verification in relevant methods and modifying sessionowner generation to incorporate verified user identity and security context metadata.
-A patch commit f57277fdd9ba373ace72d83c272023ec67f720d6 is available to fix this weakness.
+This vulnerability in ForceInjection AI-fundermentals affects the get_conversation_history function in the Memory Recall Handler component, where a weak hash function is used.
+Remote exploitation is possible but difficult due to high attack complexity.
+The vendor has implemented session ownership verification and enhanced sessionowner generation to include verified user identity and security context metadata as mitigation.
+A patch corresponding to commit f57277fdd9ba373ace72d83c272023ec67f720d6 is suggested for installation to address the vulnerability.

 Potential Impact